 Is dual enrollment harder than AP?

 Whether dual enrollment is harder than AP classes or not wildly depends on the subject, teacher, and college administering the dual enrollment course.
 Dual enrollment classes have no standardization nationwide which results in various degrees of quality and rigor among the courses.
-You may find some dual enrollment courses are more difficult than AP classes, while the opposite may be true as well.
+You may find some dual enrollment vs AP courses are more difficult, while the opposite may be true as well.

 Does dual enrollment look good on college applications?